General Notes

 Local Princeton Information

-Accommodation - Whitman College on the Princeton campus
+Accommodation - Bloomberg Hall on the Princeton campus

-Participants will reside in dorm rooms provided in Whitman College on the Princeton campus.
-They are a 10 minute walk from the Princeton (Dinky) train station and a 5 minute walk from Jadwin Hall, where the school lectures will take place.
+Participants will reside in dorm rooms in Bloomberg Hall.
+Bloomberg Hall is a 10 minute walk from the Princeton (Dinky) train station and a 5-7 minute walk from Jadwin Hall, where the school lectures will take place.

 Important Phone Numbers / Public Safety